 In the Naïve Bayes regression technique, it calculates the probability of an event where a particular event has already occurred.
 Here event is a variable and already occurred event is a hypothesis and Bayes theorem is p(h/d) = p(d/h) * p(h)/p(d).
 It classifies new input data based on the high probability of its particular class.
 It is best used when we have a small dataset with more parameters, need a classifier that is easy to interpret, when we know that scenarios will occur which are not in the training dataset such as medical or financial applications, etc.

 In the non-linear regression technique, it is a statistical modeling technique where it helps to describe nonlinear relationships in experimental data where the model is parametric.
 Nonlinear refers to a fit function which is a nonlinear function of parameters such as y = b0 +b1x + b2x^2 where b0, b1, b2 are fitting parameters is a linear regression whereas nonlinear regression for the fitting parameters is y = (b0x^b1)/(x+b2).
 It is best used when data has more nonlinear tends which cannot be transformed into linear space.

-Here are the advantages & disadvantages of supervised machine learning which are explained below:
+Here are the advantages & disadvantages of supervised machine learning: